ulfschneider/ulfschneider.github.io/_posts/blog/2016-04-23-pocket-git-guide.md

 PS1='\u@\h \W$(__git_ps1 " (%s)")\$ '
 ```

-For Windows it´s nice to install [GitHub Desktop](https://desktop.github.com).
+On Windows, the installation of [GitHub Desktop](https://desktop.github.com).
 GitHub Desktop will bring Git, the Git Shell (with an improved Git command prompt and Git completion) and the GitHub Desktop Client on your machine.
 This all will be integrated into your environment with minimal configuration effort for yourself.
 I think it´s a good starting point for your Git experience on Windows.

 Another source to get Git is [git-scm.com/downloads](https://git-scm.com/downloads).

 > No matter what platform you are using, all of the examples in this document are to be run from inside a command shell with access to Git.

-You can use a slick GUI client on top of Git, like for example [Tower](https://www.git-tower.com) on a Mac or the reduced [GitHub Desktop](https://desktop.github.com), which runs on Mac and Windows.
+You can use a slick GUI client on top of Git, like for example [Tower](https://www.git-tower.com) on a Mac or the reduced [GitHub Desktop](https://desktop.github.com).
 Sometimes things go faster and easier with a GUI client.
 Anyway an advantage of the command shell is, it works the same on all platforms.
 What you learned here can be used anywhere.
 And I assume it´s not so bad to start at the bottom to understand the tool right.

 Tell Git who you are
 ---